restfulapi/restful-api/README.md

 Now if the Thing class does not have a persistent field 'description', the marshaller will throw an exception.

+#Marshalling only non-null fields.
+There may be times when a representation should only include a field if it has a non-null value.

+For a representation, you can specify that any null fields should not be marshalled with the marshallsNullFields setting:

+    resource 'things' config {
+        representation {
+            mediaTypes = ["application/json"]
+            marshallers {
+                jsonDomainMarshaller {
+                    supports net.hedtech.restfulapi.Thing
+                    marshallsNullFields false
+                    includesFields {
+                        field 'code' name 'productCode'
+                        field 'description'
+                    }
+                }
+            }
+        }
+    }

+In this example, if code or description are null, they will be omitted when the object is marshalled.
+The marshallsNullFields setting controls the default behavior for all fields (marshallsNullFields is true by default).

+Whether or not to marshall a null field can also be specified on a per-field basis.
+For example:

+    resource 'things' config {
+        representation {
+            mediaTypes = ["application/json"]
+            marshallers {
+                jsonDomainMarshaller {
+                    supports net.hedtech.restfulapi.Thing
+                    field 'description' marshallsNull false
+                }
+            }
+        }
+    }

+All fields of Thing will be marshalled, but if description is null, it will be omitted.

 ###Representing associations
 By default, the declarative marshaller renders the objects in any assocation as 'short objects'.
 The default rendering of a 'short object' is a JSON object containing a single '_link' property having a value of '/resource/id' where resource is the pluralized resource name of the associated object (as derived by convention), and id is the id of the object.
 So, for example, if the Thing class had a field called customer  holding a reference to an instance of class Customer with id 15, the customer field would render as :